 Weather

-We visited Lake Crescent while we were staying at the Dungeness Recreation Area north of Sequim Washington.
+We visited Lake Crescent at the Dungeness Recreation Area north of Sequim, Washington.
 You can get a good feel for that area in our post about Sequim in this post.
 Olympic Rain Shadow

 The weather on both days we were at Lake Crescent was beautiful.
-Rainfall however should be noted as a real possibility.
-The mountain that created the landslide and created Lake Crescent is called Mount Storm King.
+Rainfall, however, should be noted as a real possibility.
+Mount Storm King is the mountain that created the landslide and Lake Crescent.
 This should be a good description of the year-round weather.
 The lake isn’t in the Olympic Rain Shadow.
 Rainfall totals are about 60 inches per year.

 Our Visit

-From Sequim, our drive to Lake Crescent was at about our forty-mile limit but we are so glad we visited for the day.
-After a slow start (typical for us) we arrived at the lake in the early afternoon and immediately saw that we should have been camping closer to the lake so we could have made multiple visits.
-A better campground for us would have been at the Salt Creek Recreation area to the north of the lake.
+From Sequim, our drive to Lake Crescent was about our forty-mile limit, but we are so glad we visited for the day.
+After a slow start (typical for us), we arrived at the lake in the early afternoon and immediately saw that we should have been camping closer to the lake so we could have made multiple visits.
+A better campground for us would have been at the Salt Creek Recreation area north of the lake.

 Camping

-Reviews stated that the Fairholme Campground was not big rig-friendly so that wouldn’t have worked.
-Since then I have learned that there are a few sites at Fairholme that might have worked but I have not personally verified the sites.
+Reviews stated that the Fairholme Campground was not big rig-friendly so that it wouldn’t have worked.
+Since then, I have learned that a few sites at Fairholme might have worked, but I have not personally verified the sites.

 Kayaking

-For that one day, we made an afternoon trip out on the lake launching from East Beach.
-From the beach, the beauty of the Lake was obviously amazing.
+For that one day, we made an afternoon trip out on the lake, launching from East Beach.
+From the beach, the beauty of the Lake was exceptional.
 The water was calm with no wind.
-As we started out we could see what I estimated to be more than one hundred feet to the bottom of the lake.
-After about a half hour we covered nearly a mile heading across the lake and we picked up a tailwind.
+As we started, we could see what I estimated to be more than one hundred feet to the bottom of the lake.
+After about a half hour, we covered nearly a mile, heading across the lake, and we picked up a tailwind.
 That tailwind should have been our clue to turn around immediately.
 A tailwind going out means a headwind going back.

-It was a hard return trip back to the beach.
-Just before our arrival the wind completely stopped.
-The water went back to flat calm.
+It was a strenuous return trip to the beach.
+Just before our arrival, the wind stopped, and the water returned to calm.

 Driving West

-A couple of the photos included in this post were from our drive along Highway 101 on our way to the westernmost point in the continental United States.
+A couple of the photos included in this post were taken on our drive along Highway 101, on our way to the westernmost point in the continental United States.

-As I am sure you recall our goal of crossing the states was nearing completion.
-Nine months earlier we departed Key West Florida with the goal of a complete crossing.
+As I am sure you recall, our goal of crossing the states was nearing completion.
+We departed Key West, Florida, nine months earlier to complete the crossing.
 Driving along the shoreline of Lake Crescent put us closer and closer to our goal.

 How could this small lake located at the north edge of Olympic National Park be better (for me) than these two iconically beautiful lakes?
-In our travels, over the last five years, we have visited both Lake Tahoe and Crater Lakes and we love both of them.
-As for Crater Lake, it is very hard to get to the shoreline.
+In our travels over the last five years, we have visited Lake Tahoe and Crater Lakes, and we love both.
+As for Crater Lake, it is tough to get to the shoreline.
 Crater Lake National Park

-Someday we will stay at Lake Tahoe but it is so popular that it isn’t the wilderness that I prefer.
+Someday, we will stay at Lake Tahoe, but it is so popular that I don’t prefer the wilderness.

 Quinault Rainforest and Kestner Homestead